Olek-Z/GesturePhysics/README.md

 ## Overview

 This project uses MediaPipe's hand landmark detection to track finger positions in real time via webcam.
-Users can pinch to grab physics-enabled boxes, throw them with momentum, and watch material-specific behavior play out — rubber bounces, metal sinks, and glass shatters on hard impact.
+Users can pinch to grab physics-enabled boxes, throw them around with momentum, and watch material-specific behavior play out as rubber bounces, metal sinks, and glass shatters on hard impact.

 Interaction data is logged throughout the session and visualized as a chart on exit.